panda3d/panda3d-docs/programming/shaders/compute-shaders.rst

 When using a compute shader to operate on a texture image, such as in procedural texture generation, you may require the texture data to be cleared to an initial value before it is used.
-This is now possible using the ``set_clear_color`` function, which specifies the color that Panda3D will clear the texture to.
+This is now possible using the :meth:`~.Texture.set_clear_color()` function, which specifies the color that Panda3D will clear the texture to.
 This color is used in absence of actual image data.

 .. only:: python